LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 Antiviruses can change the metadata of all the files in the disk.
 Use a different boot than the acquired one in the disk as it prevents dynamic operations that the antivirus on the original boot could do.

-the acquired drive might have a virus and thus the place where we
+The acquired drive might have a virus and thus the place where we access the drive must be protected by an antivirus too.

 "A virus did it" -> verify whether that is a valid claim

+==Reporting your findings==
+- Explain to a non-technical person our findings
+- Say what you find precisely, do not assume anything
+	example: you see a black sheep while passing by in a train
+	- ❌ all sheeps are black
+	- ❌ at least 1 sheep is black
+	- ✅ at least that side of the sheep is black
+- Notes add details to explain technical stuff *(eg. what an Hash is)*
+-

 ##